 10 Facts About the Syrian Refugee Crisis in Jordan

-The crisis in Syria has become one of the most complicated humanitarian operations for WFP.
+The crisis in Syria has become one of the most complicated humanitarian operations for the U.N.
+World Food Programme.
 More than 6.2 million people are displaced inside the country, and 6,000 more are forced from their homes every day.
 These 10 facts explain why the situation is so dire.

 1. Since the start of the conflict in Syria in 2011, Jordan has shouldered the impact of a massive influx of Syrian refugees.
 Today, Syrian refugees account for over 10 percent of Jordan’s population, placing immense pressure on the country’s over-stretched resources at one of the most difficult economic periods in its history.